 - John Rahaim, Director, San Francisco Planning Department

-- John Thomas, City Engineer, San Francisco Public Works
+- John Thomas, Deputy Director, San Francisco Public Works

 - Kathy How, Assistant General Manager of Infrastructure, San Francisco Public Utilities Commission

-- Peter Bryan, V.P. of Construction & Development, Golden State Warriors
+- Peter Bryan, V.P. of Construction and Development, Golden State Warriors

 - Susan Schwartzenberg, Senior Artist, Exploratorium